minghuilab/BindPPI/README.md

 1. Python3 packages:

    To install these packages, you can install the required environment by modifying the prefix in the environment.yaml file and use the following command:

 ```
+prefix: path for environment # ‘/data/jiang/anaconda3/envs/myenv’ needs change
 $ conda env create -f environment.yaml
 ```

 #### Requirements for RF_{13} and AvgEns models